How to Play Crazy Eights: Card Game Rules & Interactive Tutorial

 Strategy Tips

-Save your 8s for critical moments - they're your most powerful cards.
+Save your 8s for critical moments because they're your most powerful cards.
 Watch what suits opponents struggle with and use your 8s to force those suits.
 Keep track of which cards have been played to better predict what opponents might have.
 Balance your hand by keeping multiple suits and ranks when possible to maintain flexibility.

 History